Website SEO depends on its Structure.

 There are three main types of SEO needed for a well-balanced search strategy: on-page SEO, technical SEO, and off-page SEO.
 By breaking down your website and planning your SEO using these three categories, it will become much easier to execute your plans.

 - Technical SEO.
 This refers to the non-content elements of your website.
 This revolves around things such as the structure and organization of your website, the speed of your website, and how mobile-friendly it is.
 This can generally be summarized as the user experience aspect.
-The more difficult your site is to navigate, and the fewer browsers it functions well on, the worse your SEO ranking will be.
+The more difficult your site is to navigate, and the fewer browsers it functions well on, your SEO ranking will worsen.

-- off-page SEO.
+- Off-page SEO.
 This relationship your site has with other websites.
 If your website is frequently referred to and linked on a more relevant site, it is displayed to the algorithm that your website is valuable and established.
 Typically, the higher this SEO ranking is, the more trustworthy your site is seen as.
 Being on social media platforms will help with off-page SEO.

 SEO-Friendly URL Structure

 URL structure is essential in developing an SEO-Friendly website.
 The more discoverable the content will be by keeping the URL short and consisting of keywords and relevant terms.
 Experts recommend building your links on an expandable hierarchy for the future.
 Rather than having a messy, unstructured link that looks like this:

 It is far better to practice to have cleaner, more clearly planned links such as this: https://seattleseonow.com/seattle-seo-services/.
 This link is built on clear keywords, making for a much better URL that SEO algorithms can follow.
 This makes for a much more optimized site structure overall when the algorithm can easily navigate your site via the URL hierarchy.